Northampton, Massachusetts: After the Revolution

 Members of the Northampton community were present at the Constitutional Convention in Philadelphia.

 On August 29, 1786, Daniel Shays and a group of Revolutionary War veterans (who called themselves Shaysites) stopped the civil court from sitting in Northampton, in an uprising known as Shays' Rebellion.

 In 1805 a crowd of 15,000 gathered in Northampton to watch the executions of two Irishmen convicted of murder: Dominic Daley, 34, and James Halligan, 27.
-The crowd, composed largely of New England Protestants of English ancestry, lit bonfires and expressed virulently anti-Irish and anti-Catholic sentiments.
+The crowd, composed largely of New England White Anglo-Saxon Protestants, lit bonfires and expressed virulently anti-Irish and anti-Catholic sentiments.
 The trial evidence against Daley and Halligan was sparse, circumstantial, contrived, and perjurious.
 The men were hanged on June 5, 1806, on Pancake Plain.
 Their bodies were denied a burial; they were destroyed in the local slaughterhouse.
 This trial "later came to be seen as epitomizing the anti-Irish sentiment that was widespread in New England in the early 19th century."
 Daley and Halligan were exonerated of all crimes by governor Michael Dukakis in 1984.
 Today a simple stone landmark stands marking the site of Daley and Halligan's executions.